ngs-docs/angus/linuxbrew_install.rst

 Install Linuxbrew on your AWS instance
 ======================================

-These comamnds will set up you vanilla Ubuntu 14.04 AWS instance for Linuxbrew.
+These commands will set up you vanilla Ubuntu 14.04 AWS instance for Linuxbrew.

 ::